winitzki/scall/tutorial/programming_dhall.md

 It does not seem to be possible to derive it in the same way as we did for `G`.
 Instead, we will require a special "applicative-like" property for `F` where the `zip` method works with both type parameters of `F` at once.
 The required type signatures are `F a x → F b y → F (Pair a b) (Pair x y)` and `F {} {}`.
-We will encapsulate these types in a typeclass called `Applicative2`, with methods called `bizip2` and `biunit`:
+We will encapsulate these types in a typeclass called `Applicative2`, with methods called `bizip2` and `biunit2`:

 ```dhall
 let Applicative2 = λ(F : Type → Type → Type) → {